williamcioffi/zc_series/README.md

 # zc_series
 [![DOI](https://zenodo.org/badge/497279093.svg)](https://zenodo.org/badge/latestdoi/497279093)

-This repository contains the data and code used to produce analysis for a draft manuscript:
+This repository contains the data and code used to produce analysis for a prepint:

 > Cioffi WR, Quick NJ, Swaim ZT, Foley HJ, Waples DM, Webster DL, Baird RW, Southall BL, Nowacek DP, Read AJ.
-Trade-offs in telemetry tag programming for deep-diving cetaceans: data longevity, resolution, and continuity.
+2022 Trade-offs in telemetry tag programming for deep-diving cetaceans: data longevity, resolution, and continuity. bioRxiv 2022.05.28.493822; doi: [10.1101/2022.05.28.493822](https://doi.org/10.1101/2022.05.28.493822)

 If you have questions about anything in this repository or are interested in using the included datasets please contact wrc14 [at] duke [dot] edu.